Home » Dessert Recipes » Easy Apple Pie Filling

 Easy Apple Pie Filling

 This recipe is hands-down my favorite apple pie filling.
 It’s easy to make, sweet, tart, juicy, and warmly spiced.
 Don’t even get me started on its versatility.
-(Spoiler: It’s delicious in pies and on ice cream, pancakes, yogurt, you name it!).
+It’s delicious in pies, tarts, pastries, and even with ice cream, pancakes, or yogurt; you name it.

 Apple Pie Filling cooking in a pot